$6,295 | Completing Grades 9–12

 Behavioral Expectations

-We’ll send a Code of Conduct to review with your teen.
+We’ll send a Positive Participation Agreement to review with your teen.
 This ensures everyone feels safe, supported, and respected.

 Trip Insurance